Owcako/omnioffice-codex/Codex/Plan.md

 - Rule for `html, body, #root` sets full height and removes margins.
 - Rule for `body` sets the font family, background color, and text color to match the outline.
-- `.proofreader-editor` class makes the textarea transparent, borderless, and sets typography.
+- `.proofreader-editor` class makes the TipTap surface transparent, borderless, and sets typography.
-- `.proofreader-editor .DraftEditor-root` forces a tall minimum height for the editor area.
+- `.proofreader-editor .ProseMirror` rule ensures the editor fills the available height and removes borders.
+- `.proofreader-editor .ProseMirror p` rule sets comfortable line height inside paragraphs.
-- `.proofreader-editor .public-DraftEditorPlaceholder-root` colors the placeholder gray.
+- `.proofreader-editor .ProseMirror p.is-editor-empty::before` rule styles the placeholder in gray.
 - `.proofread-highlight` class applies the wavy underline used for issue highlights.